LudoTheHUN/pperceptrons/README.md

 A Clojure library designed to implement [pperceptrons](http://www.igi.tugraz.at/psfiles/pdelta-journal.pdf) using core.matrix.

-Parallel perceptions (pperceptrons or pp's for short), via the p-delta learning rule, can approximate functions from R^n to the range [-1.0 , 1.0] to arbitrary accuracy given appropriate paramters.
+Parallel perceptrons (pperceptrons or pp's for short), via the p-delta learning rule, can approximate functions from R^n to the range [-1.0 , 1.0] to arbitrary accuracy given appropriate paramters.

 Read the paper to learn more.